bertofurth/Seagate-Central-Samba/INSTRUCTIONS_MANUALLY_INSTALL_BINARIES.md

     tar: warning: skipping header 'x'

 A new directory containing the expanded archive will be created.
-We will call this the base directory.
+We will call this the base working directory.
 Change into this directory.

     cd seagate-central-samba